-Since I'm not very experienced with working with Vue, I decided to ditch it in this article and focus on what I know best - React and Angular.
-With that in mind, how about making a side-to-side comparison?
+Since I'm not very experienced with working with Vue, I decided to ditch it in this article and focus on the remaining two solutions that I’m much more familiar with.
+With that in mind, how about making a side-to-side Angular vs React comparison?

 Main differences between Angular and React